Chris-Is-Awesome/HowardBot/readme.md

+[WIP]

-﻿A bot for my Twitch chat.
+A bot for my Twitch chat.
 Is a good boy when he wants to be.

 Features:
 - Fun commands (whoop, bff, trivia, 8ball, etc.)